purpleclay/gitz/docs/git/status.md

 [:simple-git:{ .git-icon } Git Documentation](https://git-scm.com/docs/git-status)

-Indentify if any differences exist between the git staging area (_known as the index_) and the latest commit.
+Identify if any differences exist between the git staging area (_known as the index_) and the latest commit.

-## Porcelain status :material-new-box:{.new-feature title="Feature added on the 25th of July 2023"}
+## Porcelain status :material-new-box:{.new-feature title="Feature added on the 26th of July 2023"}

-To retrieve a parseable list of a changes within a repository, call `PorcelainStatus`.
-Changes are listed using the porcelain V1 format, consisting of a two character indicator, followed by a path to the identified change.
+To retrieve a parseable list of changes within a repository, call `PorcelainStatus`.
+Changes are listed using the porcelain V1 format, consisting of a two-character indicator followed by a path to the identified change.

 ```{ .go .select linenums="1" }
 package main